-The relevant notice period will start the day after the redundancy is verbally confirmed or if the employee is notified in writing by post or email when it would be reasonable for the employee to have received and read the outcome.
+The relevant notice period will start the day after the redundancy is verbally confirmed or if you notify the employee in writing or by post or email once it would be reasonable for the employee to have received and read the outcome.

-8. Calculating the Statutory Redundancy Payment
+8. Calculating the redundancy pay